 I called 1800Flowers customer service line twice.
 1st time, the representative asked to call me back and did so within 30 minutes, stating he had spoken to the florist they routed my order to and the flowers were on their delivery truck and would arrive in 60 minutes or less.

-3 Hours later, still NO FLOWER DELIVERY...
+3 hours later, still NO FLOWER DELIVERY...
 I call customer service for the 2nd time, I am placed on hold for 10 minutes, when I do get a representative on the line, I am given nothing but excuses.
 I am furious by now, ask to speak to a supervisor.
 I am placed on hold for 30 minutes, no one ever picked up.

 I would strongly suggest to anyone who wants to have flowers sent delivery online DO NOT USE 1800FLOWERS.
 I will be calling my bank to dispute the charges they made to my credit card and have spoke to my attorney who tells me I can file suit for fraud since they charged my credit card account and did not follow through under the terms of their service!!!

 NATIONWIDE -- 1-800-Flowers and Bloomnet.com (same company, different names to deliberately throw you off) are the worst of the worst of the worst of floral wire services.
 You can be assured that when you order from them, somewhere in the town you are sending your floral gift to there is a florist who is about to be taken advantage of - right after they get done picking your pocket.

 This is how that wonderful company works.
 First, they underprice their products to attract you to their website.
 Next, they sell you the flowers for a cheap price and tack on a very high "service fee" which you, the customer, thinks is a deliver fee.
 Ha!
 How wrong you are.
-Then they add in special fees for same day delivery, timed deliveries, etc..
+Then they add in special fees for same day delivery, timed deliveries, etc.

 At this point you're feeling pretty good about your purchase.
 Let's say you spent $39.99 on an arrangement, plus $13.99 "service fee" and an extra $9.99 for same day delivery.
 Your credit card is happily charged for the entire amount and you think "hey, I just spent $63 on flowers for my girl.
 I know they will be so nice"